George Eustice: Early life and career

 Eustice was born on 28 September 1971 into a farming family in Penzance.
 His parents were Adele and Paul Eustice.
 He grew up at Trevaskis Fruit Farm, near Hayle.
 He was privately educated at Truro Cathedral School and then Truro School, followed by studies at the state-sector Cornwall College at Pool.
 He was a member of Cornwall Athletic Club based at Carn Brea, Camborne and ran for Cornwall's cross country team.
 After finishing his education, he worked for nine years in his family business, a fruit farm near the Cornish village of Connor Downs.
 He attended Writtle College for three years.

 Early political career

-At the 1999 European Parliament Elections Eustice stood unsuccessfully as a candidate for UKIP in the South West of England.
+At the 1999 European Parliament Elections Eustice stood unsuccessfully as a candidate for UKIP in South West England.

 In 2000, Eustice was appointed as Campaign Director for "No", the campaign group to ensure that the UK did not adopt the Euro as the national currency.

 Eustice became Head of Press under Conservative Party leader Michael Howard during the 2005 general election.
 Following the election, he was part of David Cameron's Leadership campaign team and, between 2005 and 2008, served as David Cameron's Press Secretary during his tenure as Leader of the Opposition.
 On leaving Cameron's office, George Eustice worked for Portland Communications, a public relations company.

 On 6 December 2008, Eustice was selected as the official Conservative Party candidate for the Camborne & Redruth Constituency.